Snakemake-Profiles/htcondor/README.md

 This profile configures Snakemake to submit jobs to a HTCondor cluster.

 ### Prerequisites
-The profile makes use of the HTCondor python bindings which can be installed with
+The profile makes use of the HTCondor python bindings (and  `snakemake-executor-plugin-cluster-generic` for snakemake > 8) which can be installed with

-    pip install --user htcondor
+    pip install --user htcondor snakemake-executor-plugin-cluster-generic

 or using Anaconda with

-    conda install -c conda-forge python-htcondor
+    conda install -c conda-forge -c bioconda python-htcondor snakemake-executor-plugin-cluster-generic

 ### Deploy profile